 - Dilated Cardiomyopathy-(DCM for short) this happens to large dog breeds; it is where the heart fails.

-The temperament of the Weiler Dane is loving, caring, loyal, watchful, playful, needy are just a few of the personalities of the Great Dane Rottweiler mix.
+The temperament of the Rottweiler Great Dane mix is loving, caring, loyal, watchful, playful, and needy, these are just a few of the personalities of the Great Dane Rottweiler mix.

-They are loyal to the death, watchful over you and the house, they are like a rampaging bull whenever they start playing.
+They are loyal to the death, watchful over you and the house, and be warned they are like a rampaging bull whenever they start playing.
 In general, it is all the things that a person could ever want in a dog!